-A pre-nuptial agreement is a contract a couple enter into at least 21 days prior to marriage.
-Sometimes referred to as "pre-nup", it sets out each party's intentions in regard to their joint and sole assets owned (this will include property, income, debts and inheritance) and how they will be divided in the event of a breakdown of the marriage.
+A pre-nuptial agreement is a contract a couple enters into at least 21 days prior to marriage.
+Sometimes referred to as "prenup", it sets out each party's intentions in regard to their joint and sole assets owned (this will include property, income, debts, and inheritance) and how they will be divided in the event of a breakdown of the marriage.

 The cost of drawing up a pre-nuptial agreement can vary.
 The fee you pay will often depend on how much work is involved and the amount and nature of your assets.
 It can also depend on whether there are any children from any previous marriages or civil partnerships involved.

-Our family team offers both fixed fees and flexible pricing on pre- and post-nuptial agreements.
-If you would like to know more information please do not hesitate to contact our family team on +44 (0)20 7164 6234 to arrange an initial consultation, Click Here To Complete a No Obligation Enquiry or email us on firstname.lastname@example.org.
+Our family team based in Mayfair, London offers both fixed fees and flexible pricing on pre- and post-nuptial agreements.
+If you would like to know more information please do not hesitate to contact our family team on +44 (0)20 7164 6234 to arrange an initial consultation, email us on firstname.lastname@example.org.